 At Office Assistance Plus, we are Marie Kondo fans!
-I completed the KonMari Method: Fundamentals of Tidying Course and studied Joy at Work so we can help you, our colleagues and clients, organize your professional life.
+I am trained in the KonMari Method: Fundamentals of Tidying Course and I studied Joy at Work so we can help you, our colleagues and clients, organize your professional life.
 One critical piece of professional life is our social media networks.
 How big a network do you really need?
 Create a network that "sparks joy" for you by periodically "tidying" it.

 Why?
 Trying to connect with too many people can be time-consuming and draining.
 It leads to being inundated with information, emails to read and respond to, and invites to events that fill your schedule and take up your time.
 Reducing your network to connections that "spark joy" not only frees up your time, but your mental space too.

 Research has shown the more time we spend on social media, the less happy we are.
 Spending too much time on social media can also cause neglect in other areas of your life.
 Revisit your goal of accumulating as many followers and connections as possible to a goal of gaining meaningful connections you can nurture with people who:

 Studies conclude that people can reasonably handle about 150 meaningful connections.
 Forming deeper bonds with a smaller number of people you value and are thankful for will make your network a source of joy.
 Know who your connections are in order to be truly present and invested with your network.